kurtis-s/ams-gradebook/README.md

 Each line thereafter consists of the student's first initial, last name, and grade separated by spaces.
 An example grades file, example_grades.txt, is provided.

-Before running the script, the gradebook's Google sheet's key must be set in spreadsheetkey.py.
+Before running the script, the gradebook's Google sheets key must be set in spreadsheetkey.py.
 Grades that could not be merged successfully into the gradebook are stored in unmergeable_students.txt after the script has finished.